PostHog/posthog.com/contents/tutorials/slack-surveys.md

   - surveys
 ---

 It's useful to send survey responses from your users to Slack.
 This way you're notified as soon as they respond to a survey.
-There are two options for setting this up: PostHog webhooks or our new realtime destinations.
+You can do this using our realtime destinations.

-The requirement for both is that you created a survey.
+This requires you to create a survey.
 Our [docs](/docs/surveys/creating-surveys) cover how to do this, so we won't go into detail here.
 We also have [framework-specific tutorials](/docs/surveys/tutorials#framework-guides).

-Next, go to the [data pipeline destinations tab](https://us.posthog.com/pipeline/destinations) and search for the **Slack** destination and click **+ Create**.
+Once created, go to the [data pipeline destinations tab](https://us.posthog.com/pipeline/destinations) and search for the **Slack** destination and click **+ Create**.
 On the creation screen:

 1. Follow the steps to integrate with your Slack workspace if you haven't already and then select it.